Getting It…

 It’s the story about two of Jesus’ followers (not part of the Twelve) as they travel from Jerusalem to Emmaus on “that very day” – the day Jesus was resurrected.
 As they walked the seven-mile trek, they had all kinds of time to talk through the events of the past three days, so they did.

 As they walked, Jesus showed up, appearing unbeknownst.
 Jesus had once said, “Where two or three gather in my name, there am I with them” (Matt.
 18:20).
 That’s literally what he did, though the two disciples didn’t recognize him.
-As he came alongside them he asked a simple, yet simple but profound question: “So, what were you guys talking about.”
+As he came alongside them he asked a simple, yet profound question: “So, what were you guys talking about.”
 They stood there looking sad.

 One of them asked Jesus if he was the only person that hadn’t heard what took place in Jerusalem these last few days.
 Jesus then asked a simpler and even more profound question: “What things?”
 Love it.
 Jesus, who experienced it all, asked, “What things?”